LibreSign/documentation/developer_manual/contributing-guide.rst

-Contributing Guide
+Contributing to LibreSign
 ==================

 Overview
 --------

-About LibreSign repository
+Welcome
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The LibreSign repository is a collaborative platform where developers can contribute to the LibreSign project.
-It is designed to facilitate contributions from developers of all skill levels, whether they are new to the project or experienced contributors.

-This guide provides an overview of how to contribute to the LibreSign repository, including the process for submitting changes, reviewing contributions, and best practices for collaboration.
+We really appreciate everyone who would like to contribute to the LibreSign project!
+There are many ways to contribute, including writing code, filing issues on GitHub, helping people, assisting in triaging, reproducing, or fixing bugs that people have filed, and enhancing our documentation.
+Also giving a star to the project is a really good way to help and donate.

 Contributing to the LibreSign repository.
 Access the repository at `LibreSign <https://github.com/LibreSign/libresign/>`__